10 reflection questions for finding direction in your business

 4) What does your future self look like?
 Where is your future self living?
 What kind of job do they have?
 Who do they live with?
 In what ways is your future self aligned with your current life, and it what ways is it misaligned?

 5) What’s your next smallest step forward?
 Trying to jump right to your long-term goals can be overwhelming.
 What’s the first step you can take towards your goals?
-Think about things like finding more information, buying a journal, making a list, or reaching out to a coach.
+Think about things like finding more information, buying a journal, or making a list.

 7) What stories are you telling yourself about your current situation?
-“I can’t” statements, like “I can’t find a job outside of academia that is fulfilling and aligns with my values” or “I can’t start my own business and have financial stability” are good signs of stories you may be telling yourself.
+“I can’t” statements, like “I can’t raise my rates and still get clients” or “I can’t start my own business and have financial stability” are good signs of stories you may be telling yourself.

 8) What’s standing in the way of your goals?
 What barriers or obstacles are preventing you from living the life you want to live?
 What steps might you be able to take to better understand or remove those barriers?